Exploration and Incentives in Reinforcement Learning: Introduction

-\bluepar{Challenges.} RL is known to be much more challenging than multi-armed bandits as a machine learning problem, for many reasons.
+RL is known to be much more difficult than multi-armed bandits as a machine learning problem, for many reasons.
 Below we list three specific challenges that are most relevant to incentivized RL.
-First, the effective number of alternatives -- the number of all Markovian policies -- is exponential in $S$, the number of states.
+First, the effective number of alternatives from which an agent may choose -- the number of all Markovian policies -- is exponential in $S$, the number of states.
 Second, an algorithm cannot reliably explore a particular $\xah$ pair even without incentives issues, because it does not know a priori which policies will visit which states.
 In contrast, a bandit algorithm can just pull any desired arm.
 Third, expected rewards associated with different policies are necessarily highly correlated, even in the frequentist version, because many different policies may visit the same $\xah$ pair.
 Whereas rewards of different arms in bandits are not correlated in the frequentist version, and can be assumed mutually independent in the Bayesian version as a paradigmatic special case.

 {\tilde{A}}